 Ensemble Requirements.
 All music majors (except SRT and BA majors) must participate in the appropriate major ensemble(s), band, choir or orchestra each semester.
 At the discretion of the primary applied teacher, majors and minors may also participate in small ensembles.
+Only one major and one secondary ensemble will be counted toward the degree per semester.
 Music majors may contact the School of Music for a list of ensembles fulfilling the ensemble and degree program requirements.